Geet – Hui Sabse Parayi: Plot

-Geet is an innocent village girl of the Handa household.
-Her family decides to get her married to Dev Khurana, a rich NRI, much to her dismay.
-Dev is actually married and lives away from his family due to some quarrels with his brother.
-In order to get money, he marries Geet and abandons her at the airport next day.
-Hurt, geet returns to her village, finds out about her pregnancy and Dev's truth.
-She meets Maan Singh Khurana, Dev's brother and they start bickering all the time.
-When her family asks her to abort the kid, she refuses.
+Geet Handa is an innocent village girl of the Handa family.
+Her family decides to get her married to a rich NRI, named Dev Khurana, much to her dismay.
+Dev is actually married and lives away from his family due to some quarrels with his half-brother, Maan.
+In order to get money to pay off his gambling debts, he marries Geet and abandons her at the airport next day.
+Hurt, Geet returns to her village, finds out about her pregnancy and the truth Dev about.
+She meets Dev's half-brother, Maan and they start bickering all the time.
+When her family asks her to abort the unborn child, she refuses.
 They try to kill her but is saved by Maan.

+Geet has her estranged paternal cousin, Brij arrested for his role in the murder plot against her, and publicly exposes her family's crimes and misdeeds, leading to their public disgrace.
+Geet also disowns her entire family for good, after finally realizing that they have never treated her with dignity, viewing her not as an individual, but only as an object for abuse and exploitation.

+Also, the Handa family's actions, which included attempts on her life to conceal their harmful actions from the public that they had ruined her life, by pushing her into marriage with Dev and that had led to her unknowingly getting pregnant out of wedlock, without doing a proper background check at all, which only further solidified her decision.

+Although Geet's father, Mohinderlaal is the only family member, who has ever treated her with dignity, but she also disowns him as well, suspecting that he was involved in the attempt on her life, completely unaware of the fact that he had actually been trying to protect her from the family's deadly schemes.
+Geet relocates to Delhi for employment and accidentally becomes Maan's secretary in his company, Khurana Constructions.

-She cuts all ties with her family, moves to Delhi for a job and accidentally takes up Maan's secretary's post.
-Geet who is unaware of the fact of Mann being Dev's brother and Mann who is unaware of Dev's marriage with Geet, fall in love with each other.
-Dev and his wife Nayantara, return and starts living with Mann.
-Though Geet also ends up being there often, they miss each other.
-Mann was furious to know about Geet's pregnancy but later accepts Geet's baby and they decide to get engaged.
+Geet, who is unaware of the fact that Mann is Dev's half-brother and Mann, who is unaware of Dev's illegal marriage with Geet, they fall in love with each other.
+Dev and his wife, Nayantara, return and starts living with Mann.
+Although Geet also ends up being there often, they miss each other.
+Mann was furious to know about Geet's pregnancy, but later accepts Geet's unborn child and they decide to get engaged.
 Dev and Nayantara find out that Maan's secretary is Geet and try to avoid her.
-Later they split-up and a guilty Dev goes to Geet and opens up her relationship with Mann.
-Disheartened Geet breaks the engagement and walks away.
-Maan learns the truth and gets Dev jailed but later with the help of Geet, bails him out.
-Geet thinking that Maan used her for bailing Dev, moves away from him but they later reconcile.
+Later, they split-up and a guilty Dev goes to Geet and opens up her relationship with Mann.

+Disheartened, Geet breaks the engagement and walks away.
+Maan learns the truth and gets Dev jailed, but later with the help of Geet, bails him out.
+Geet thinking that Maan used her for bailing Dev, moves away from him ,but they later reconcile.
 Nayanthara tries to kill Geet, but falls from the terrace and slips into coma.
-Her brother Arjun decides to take revenge and fakes love with Anwesha, Maan's sister and consummates.
-He later learns Nayantara's evil motives and unites with Anwesha.
-Geet's brother tries to kill her but she is saved by Maan.
-They marry but Maan distances from her as she is expecting.
-Geet falls down and the child is aborted.
-Later Maan suspects Geet and Dev's closeness which irks Geet and she leaves.
-They later unite.
-Geet is abducted by her childhood lover but is saved by Maan.
-Maan is attacked by Parminder, his step mother after which he loses his memory about Geet.
-He later remembers her and they unite.
-The show ends with them becoming parents.
+Her brother, Arjun decides to take revenge and fakes love with Anwesha, Maan's half-sister and consummates with her.
+But he later learns the truth about Nayantara's crimes and misdeeds, and unites with Anwesha.

+Geet's estranged cousin, Brij tries to kill her as revenge for sending him to prison, but she is saved by Maan, who beats him to a bloody pulp and Brij is sent to prison again for his crimes of murder and attempted murder, he is possibly given a life sentence for all of his crimes.
+They marry, but Maan distances from her as she is expecting.

+Geet falls down and miscarried the child.
+Later, Maan suspects Geet and Dev's closeness, which annoys Geet and she leaves, she runs into her maternal cousins, Lucky and Teji, and decides to stay at her aunt, Beeji's house.
+But they later reunite.
+Geet is abducted, by her childhood one-sided obsessive love interest, Vikram, but is saved, by Maan.
+Maan is attacked, by his step-mother, Parminder, after which he loses his memory about Geet.
+But he later remembers her and they unite.
+The show ends with both of them becoming parents to a newborn son.